India Rubber, Gutta Percha and Telegraph Works Company

 The India Rubber, Gutta Percha and Telegraph Works Company was a London-based company based in Silvertown, East London.
-It was founded by Stephen William Silver in March 1864 as Silver's Indiarubber Works and Telegraph Cable Company Ltd. However in July that year the name was changed to the India Rubber, Gutta Percha and Telegraph Works Company.
+It was founded by Stephen William Silver in March 1864 as Silver's Indiarubber Works and Telegraph Cable Company Ltd. The company`s prospectus was advertised in the British press on 18 March 1864, and invited subscriptions for an issue of 5000 shares of 50 pounds each.
+The company was formally registered on 31 March 1864.
+Letters of allotment were sent out at the beginning of April.However in July that year the name was changed to the India Rubber, Gutta Percha and Telegraph Works Company.

 Origins

 S.W.
 Silver & Company had been doing business since the 18th century supplying colonial and army needs for clothing and acting as shipping agents for personnel traveling overseas.
 After Charles Macintosh developed waterproofing for fabric the company set up a factory at Greenwich for manufacture of such goods.
 After that factory began manufacture of insulated wire and cable the factory was moved across the Thames to North Woolwich and continued to expand with much of the local population employed in the works and the area becoming known as Silvertown.
 Before becoming a limited company the manufacture of cable had been restricted to relatively short segments of the cable and core (the conductor and inner insulation).
 Silver's sons, Stephen William Silver and Hugh Adams Silver took over and expanded the business and began more work with submarine cable insulation becoming in 1863 Silver’s India Rubber Works & Telegraph Cable Company, Limited.

 In 1864 Charles Hancock merged his West Ham Gutta Percha Company into Silver's company to form the India Rubber, Gutta Percha and Telegraph Works Company.
 Charles Hancock, a younger brother of Thomas Hancock, had been a founder of the Gutta Percha Company, but after a dispute with his partner he left to set up the rival West Ham Gutta Percha Company in 1850 with the support of his family.
 With Hancock's patents and experience in submarine cable manufacture the new company entered fully into the submarine cable manufacturing business while maintaining a profitable business ranging from making rubber bands to waterproof coats.